 Boba Tea Recipe

 This easy homemade boba tea is a cool and refreshing pick-me-up perfect for lazy afternoons and hot summer days.
 The tapioca pearls at the bottom of the glass are oddly satisfying to eat in between sips!
 If you’ve never had boba tea, trust me, you have to try it!

 Boba Tea is a creamy milk and tea-based drink with chewy tapioca pearls floating at the bottom of the glass like a delicious added snack!
 The tapioca pearls can be called many things: boba, bubbles, pearls and tapioca balls.

-A bubble tea habit, like Starbucks, can get expensive!
+A boba tea habit, like Starbucks, can get expensive!
 So read on below how to make delicious creamy Boba Tea at home!

 Boba Tea Ingredients

 You only need a few ingredients and you may already have a couple on hand!

 - Granulated Sugar

 You will need a couple of tools:

 - extra thick boba straws: in the photos, I am using these big straws (affiliate link).
 (You can also use spoons to scoop the boba out of the bottom of the glass.)